 131st Street/Main Street

-Cross traffic access at US 31 and 131st Street/Main Street reopened on Sept.
+Access across US 31 at 131st Street/Main Street reopened on Sept.
 12. One lane of traffic is open eastbound and westbound as crews continue work on the roundabout interchange.
-Motorists should note that 131st Street/Main Street will be closed east of Pennsylvania Street, as the City of Carmel is expected to soon begin construction in this area.
+Motorists should note that 131st Street/Main Street is closed east of Pennsylvania Street for the City of Carmel’s Main Street Improvement project.
 Therefore, motorists traveling eastbound across the new 131st Street/Main Street bridge must turn onto Pennsylvania Street.
-While motorists will be able to cross US 31 at this location, direct access to US 31 will not be restored until the US 31 closure ends (expected before Thanksgiving).
+Direct access to/from US 31 via the new 131st Street/Main Street interchange will not be available until the US 31 closure ends later this fall (expected before Thanksgiving).

 Hospital access during the US 31 closure